matslil/sisdel/sisdel.md

 compile or runtime error if constraint is not fulfilled, while "when" only results in code not taking any effect if the constraint is not fulfilled.

-### Transaction - Primary type
-When an operator is invoked, a transaction is created.
-This transaction is a branch from the current executing transaction.
-The transaction contains the current execution scope, which includes arguments given to the operator.

-When the called operator has finished successfully, the created transaction has been fulfilled, and the transaction will return a value.
-If the called operator fails, the created transaction fails and no value is returned.
-Unless the current transaction handles this failure, this will cause the current transaction to fail as well.

-The code can add data to the current transaction, which is typically used for security tokens.
-This way of supplying arguments to an operator is useful since some operators might not care about security tokens and will therefore not forward them, but the transaction itself will.

-A security check can then let a transaction fail due to failing security check.
-Failing a transaction is similar to generating an exception in object oriented languages.

-### Module - Primary type
-A Sisdel application is built out of one or more modules.
-The application always starts with a module being selected as the main module for the application.
-This module may then import or use other modules.

-A module is expected to be a versioned file or tree of files.
-Current implementation has support for GIT integration, but other versioning system should also be possible to use.

-Importing a module means to include it during compile time, while using a module means to refer to the module during compile time, and include it during runtime.

-A compile module will keep track of what version of imported or used modules that was used.
-Only this version of the modules will be accepted when running the application.

-It is possible to specify upgrade path to allow the application to automatically use a newer version of used or imported modules.
-This is code specifying how to translate data from old version of the used or imported module to the new version.
-In order for the upgrade to be seamless all the old version of the public operators needs to be still defined but now accepting the new version of the data.
-If this is not true, then the application needs to be updated as well.

 Derived types
 -------------